AbdUlHamedMaree/lbundle/README.md

   - `less`: just install `less`.
   - `styl`, `stylus`: just install `stylus`.
 - 🍇 CSS modules: all styles files support CSS modules by just appending `.module.` before the file extension.
-- 🗺️ path alias: supports TS path alias transformation.
+- 🗺️ path alias: supports TS `path` and `baseUrl` transformation.
 - 📤 auto externals: look for your `dependencies` and `peerDependencies` and exclude them from the bundle.
 - 🪛 json: supports importing `json` files in your code.
 - 📦 polyfills: supports adding polyfills to the bundle if you're using latest ES features (make sure to have `core-js` installed)

 ## 🛣️ Roadmap

-- [ ] bundling into UMD and AMD formats.
+- [x] bundling into UMD and AMD formats.
-- [ ] reading `exports` field and generate extra output according to it.
+- [x] reading `exports` field and generate extra output according to it.
 - [ ] `vue` jsx transformation.
 - [ ] extending SWC and Rollup config.
 - [ ] useful logs.